Aperrett/TAF/README.md

 Please see the Wiki for more details: https://github.com/Aperrett/TAF/wiki

-<h2>To use the Docker container image</h2>
+<h2>To use the Docker container images</h2>
-To build the Docker container navigate to the Code/ Folder:
+To build the TAF Docker container navigate to the Code/ Folder:

 To build the TAF to use in a Docker conatainer use the following script in terminal: